Costs push starter homes out of reach of many Memphis-area residents

 News reports for years dwelled on Downtown Memphis’ robust apartment and loft life, a trend now spreading far beyond the old central business district.
 Head 40 miles east on Interstate 40 to suburban Arlington, and Bank of Bartlett is orchestrating a 45-acre apartment and commercial development named Providence Place.

 “I think there’s a lot of untapped demand because of the lack of starter homes,” said Harold Byrd, vice chairman of Bank of Bartlett, which repossessed the Arlington acreage during the recession.
 “If you can afford $1,000 to $1,500 a month in rent for an apartment, you can usually qualify for a $200,000 loan to buy a house.
-But we’re not seeing land and development costs come in that allows the building of $200,000 houses.”
+But we’re not seeing land and development costs come in that allow the building of $200,000 houses.”

 Shut out from new homes, many apartment renters have searched for affordable older houses, turning Memphis-area real estate into what housing researcher Zillow calls a “very hot” seller’s market.